JoseASotoV/kilterboard-grade-predict/README.md

 ### Findings

+The analysis of different machine learning approaches to predict climbing grades revealed compelling insights into both the capabilities and limitations of automated grading systems.
+Through extensive testing of multiple models, I found that machine learning can effectively capture many of the subtle factors that contribute to climbing difficulty, achieving prediction accuracies that align well with human-grade variations.
+The results demonstrate that while perfect grade prediction remains challenging due to the inherent subjectivity of climbing grades, machine learning models can provide valuable, consistent grading suggestions that could benefit both route setters and climbers.

 #### Model Performance Hierarchy
 - Random Forest Regression emerged as the best performing model overall:
     * Highest R-squared value (0.73)